 5: COOK IN BULK

 Hmm, does this fit in here?
-Yes, it does.
-You could spend an hour or more each day cooking if you cook fresh each time.
-But a couple of hours spent making a large stew, casserole, or lasagne at the weekend means you’ll have portions to freeze.
+I think so.
+You could spend an hour or more each day cooking if you cook from fresh every time.
+But an hour spent batch cooking your favourite healthy meal at the weekend will create a couple of extra portions that will keep for the coming week.
 That frees up time during the week, simplifying your weeknight routine while still providing you with healthy, nourishing meals to eat each day.

-Take some time to plan each week, organising meals, doing one or two bulk dishes, freezing portions, and so on.
+Take some time to plan each week, organising meals, doing one or two bulk dishes, freezing portions if needed, and so on.
 You’ll be able to do this in minutes with some practice, and it makes life so much easier as you go through the week.

 6: LEARN TO SAY NO